 - Listen to live music and eat ice cream on the Salty Dog’s outdoor patio.
 The ice cream shop offers a variety of fun ice creams and sorbets, including a Superman red, white and blue that rocked Elias’s world.

-- Eat at Roastfish and Cornbread: This restaurant has amazing food, a really cool vibe and is a bit “off the beaten path” of Hilton Head Island.
+- Eat at Roastfish and Cornbread (this restaurant has since closed): This restaurant has amazing food, a really cool vibe and is a bit “off the beaten path” of Hilton Head Island.
 This was one of our favorite meals on Hilton Head Island.
 Definitely make a point to go here.
 (Bonus: the owner is a University of Wisconsin alum like me!)

 - Stay at a vacation rental: If you haven’t read this post of the 15 benefits of a vacation rental, you should.
 Our vacation was wonderful in part because we had all the comforts of home at the beach!
 (We loved our stay in our ResortQuest condo.)